Scattering of mechanical waves from the perspective of open systems: Abstract

 \section{Abstract}

 In this paper, we consider the problem of mechanical wave scattering from a spatially finite system into an infinite surrounding environment.
-The goal is to illuminate why the scattering spectrum undergoes peaks and dips at specific locations and how these locations connect to the vibrational properties of the scatterer.
-We show that these locations are not directly connected to the eigenvalues of an operator, $H_0$, which corresponds to the finite system isolated from its environment with fixed boundary conditions.
-However, they are deeply connected to the eigenvalues of an effective operator, $H_{eff}$, which is composed of $H_0$ and an additional coupling term.
-The scattering spectrum emerges as a meromorphic expression, restricted to the real frequency axis, whose poles are precisely the eigenvalues of $H_{eff}$.
-The conceptual novelty presented here is that of open systems, which seeks to convert the infinite dimensional scattering problem (scatterer+environment) into a finite dimensional effective problem involving only the finite scatterer.
-The numerical novelty presented here is that of the Feshbach projection operator formalism which allows us to formally calculate $H_{eff}$ and illuminate its relation with $H_0$.
-Both open systems and Feshbach formalism have a long history in quantum mechanics but their application to mechanical waves is new.
-Here, these concepts are critical to exposing the inter-relationship among the scattering spectrum, $H_{eff}$, $H_0$, and the scattering Green's function.
-We also note that concepts like Fano resonances are special cases of our analysis -- emerging from an $H_{eff}$ some of whose complex eigenvalues overlap (exceptional points).
-We present numerical examples involving a discrete 1-D lattice of masses and springs, however, the tools and results presented in this paper will extend to the study of scattering of waves in continuum systems as well as in higher dimensions.
+The goal is to illuminate why the scattering spectrum undergoes peaks and dips (resonances) at specific locations and how these locations connect to the vibrational properties of the scatterer.
+The resonance locations are connected to the eigenvalues of a finite dimensional effective operator, $H_{eff}$, corresponding to the scatterer.
+The developments are presented from the perspective of open systems, which seeks to convert the infinite dimensional scattering problem (scatterer+environment) into a finite dimensional effective problem involving only the finite scatterer.
+This is achieved through a projection operator formalism which allows us to formally calculate $H_{eff}$.
+An interesting corollary of our analysis is the deep connection between resonance locations in the scattering spectrum and the eigenfrequencies of the scatterer under Neumann boundary condition.
+We bring out this point further by considering 3D scattering from an elastic shell, connecting our results to classical results in acousto-elastic scattering theory.